 - Founded in 1868, Lincoln Park Zoo is one of the oldest operating zoos in the country.
 It is also one of the very few zoos in America that you can visit free of charge.

 - Chicago might be called the Second City, but it’s home to many firsts, including the first brownie, the first skyscraper, the first softball game, and the first elevated railway.

 - You can walk underground.
 The Pedway is five miles of interconnected tunnels and bridges that make traversing the city during winter a much less arduous task.
 The Pedway connects more than 50 buildings and is used by tens of thousands of pedestrians every day.

 - Like Pinball?
 You’ll love Chicago.
 The city was once the epicenter of the pinball machine industry.
 Stern Pinball, the last surviving company in the world that still makes new machines.
 If you’re looking to clock a new high score, check out Logan’s Arcade (temporarily closed).
 It’s one of several trendy arcade bars in town, with vintage video cabinets to boot.

 If you’re interested in moving to the area check out our city page on Chicago!

 From its dizzying architecture to stunning lakefront views, Chicago really must be seen to be believed.
 While its icy cold winters might keep some folks away, Chicago offers such a bounty of career opportunities, entertainment options, and cultural attractions that the frosty temps are a small price to pay.

 This guide is just a small glimpse of what this magnificent city has to offer.
-If you’re serious about calling Chicagoland home, take a deeper dive by reading some local publications such as Curbed Chicago, DNA info, and the Chicago Tribune.
+If you’re serious about calling Chicagoland home, take a deeper dive by reading some local publications such as the Chicago Tribune, Chicago Sun-Times, Curbed Chicago, and DNA info.
 You can even stream WBEZ Chicago — the city’s public radio station — live from wherever you are.
 Learn more about services and local ordinances on the City of Chicago’s official website.